geoffswc/ML-Course-Notes/README.md

 ## Exercises

 Swap out the Random Forest for a different ML algorithm.
-At their defaults, how to they perform?
+At their defaults, how do they perform?

 See if you can get better performance from the Random Forest by changing some of the parameters.
 What does n_estimators do?